 Solar urticaria.
 Symptoms may develop within minutes of exposure to sun.
 If large areas of skin are involved, symptoms may include:

-- Raised areas on the skin (wheals) or blisters
+- Raised areas on the skin (hives or wheals)

 - Loss of consciousness

-Although the blisters usually go away within hours, you may experience the reaction off and on throughout the years.
+Although the rash usually goes away within hours, you may experience the reaction off and on throughout the years.
 Antihistamines can treat some cases, but see your doctor for advice.